wolfeng-db/wolfys_essentials/README.md

     - Minor edit of their internal names so they sort at the end of the pet list

 ### PERSONAL CHANGES
-    - Increased magic find bonus in golden chests and number of gold coins dropped.
+    - Increased magic find bonus in golden chests and number of gold coins dropped, chance for uniques to drop.
     - Increased magic slots of items to the same values of Synergies, should help avoid magic items with a single effect.
     - Increase mana regen to 5% and health regen from 0 to 0.5
     - Some changes to the weight of magic items and up so they drop a bit more.